Linco9876/BBKM_Invoice_Program/README.md

 `HARD_CODED_AZURE_CREDENTIALS`) along with the tenant and client ID being used so you can verify the expected app registration is active when diagnosing 403/401 errors.

+## Duplicate detection

+`Scripts/save_attachments_from_outlook_folder.py` persists a small `invoice_hashes.json` manifest in the attachment destination directory.
+Each saved attachment is recorded by its SHA-256 hash so that any message with an identical attachment will be categorised as **Doubled up** on future runs—even if the category was manually removed or the original file was renamed.
+This prevents already-seen invoices from being reprocessed without relying on existing filenames alone.